The Tree-Ring Society is an international scientific association dedicated to tree-ring research and education.

 The Tree-Ring Society is on Facebook and Twitter.
 And be sure to join The Tree-Ring Times, a Facebook forum dedicated to disseminating and discussing information, news items, and recent activities and advances in the tree-ring sciences.

-NEW!
-The Tree-Ring Society is pleased to announce that we are now a recognized 501(c)(3) USA nonprofit!
-Please watch for more options that US citizens will have to support the TRS.
+The Tree-Ring Society is now a recognized 501(c)(3) USA nonprofit!
+Please watch for more options that US citizens will have to make tax-deductible donations to the TRS.

 Conferences and Workshops